divory2/WP-project-1/DEPLOYMENT.md

-# Plain PHP Jeopardy Game - Deployment Guide
+# Plain PHP Jeopardy Showdown - Deployment Guide

 ## Overview
-This is a **completely self-contained** Jeopardy game that works with just PHP and HTML.
+This is a **completely self-contained** Jeopardy Showdown that works with just PHP and HTML.
 No database, no frameworks, no build tools required!

 ## What You Get
 - ✅ **4 files total** - That's it!